Last Updated on May 17, 2022 by Grow with Bovees

 Popular Synthetic Fertilizer For use on New Lawns and in Spring

-Springtime and new lawns have one thing in common: they both require a rapid dose of nutrition.
+Springtime and new grass have one thing in common: they both require a rapid dose of nutrition.
 Scotts Turf Builder, which comes in a weed and feed variety, is my go-to product when thinking about a spring feeding for an existing lawn or when I’m dealing with a new lawn.
-It’s fast and powerful and provides a jolt of nutrients that is kind of like a morning coffee for your lawn.
+Scotts turf builder is fast and powerful and provides a jolt of nutrients that is kind of like a morning coffee for your lawn.

 Comparison Between Granular Fertilizers?

 The one thing that synthetic fertilizers have over organic is speed.
-Because they are fast-release fertilizers, you will see results in just two to five days.
-However, that’s really all it has over slow-release fertilizer.
+Because they are fast-release fertilizers, you will see results in your grass in just two to five days.
+However, that’s really all it has over a slow releasing fertilizer.

 Organic fertilizer has the added benefits of micronutrients, potash and microorganisms, and, because they are organic, they are not harmful to the environment and require less water.